teralove/aa-guide/README.md

 Call out attacks for all bosses including both NORMAL MODE & HARD MODE

-*Script automatically detects bosses and which dungeon hard or normal.

 Please report any issues to me either here or on discord :)

 # Commands